syedshoaib577/stock-prediction-system/README.md

 - Prints detailed error messages for debugging.

 ### Future Enhancements
+- Implementation: Follow object-oriented programming practices.
+- Improved Prediction: Use machine learning algorithms for more accurate predictions.
 - Visualization: Add support for generating graphs of stock trends.
-- Improved Prediction: Use machine learning algorithms for more accurate predictions.
-- Dynamic Configuration: Support environment-based configurations.
+- Use Containers: Provide a docker file in the repo.